 - I'd like to help.
 What can I do?

 - I don't have the time to volunteer, but I would still like to help.
 What can I do?

-Why do we call them “pit bull type dogs”?
+Why do we sometimes refer to them as “pit bull terriers”?

 There is a lot of misinformation about breed identification out there.
 This is not actually a breed, but a generic category of similar breeds including the American Pit Bull Terrier, American Staffordshire Terrier and the Staffordshire Bull Terrier (plus about 18 other breeds with some similar appearance characteristics).
-This is why we always refer to these dogs as "pit bull type" dogs—it's impossible to categorize any one breed-specific behavior or physical characteristic from this large of a collection of breeds and blends.
+This is why we sometimes refer to these dogs as "pit bull terrier" —it's impossible to categorize any one breed-specific behavior or physical characteristic from this large of a collection of breeds and blends.

 Why is this breed so misunderstood?

-Bites from pit bull terrier type dogs are over reported in the media, but that’s only because we focus so much on these breeds.
+Bites from Pit Bull Terriers and Pit Bull Terrier like dogs are over reported in the media, but that’s only because we focus so much on these breeds.
 If we focused on the real factors that contribute to dog bites we would soon discover that breed is not a contributing factor to these incidents.
 Fear sells—have you seen the news?
 Read the paper?
 Here is a link to an eye-opening story on how fear sells news, which has directly contributed to why the general public is scared of these dogs: ASPCA: Pit Bull Bias in the Media

-Please don’t wait till the last minute to rehome your dog.
-Time is never on your side when re-homing pit bull type dogs.
+Please don’t wait till the last minute to re-home your dog.
+Time is never on your side when re-homing Pit Bull Terriers.
 It takes 3-12 months to re-home them.
 Pets are not disposable.
 They are a lifelong commitment, so please stick by your pet, until you find a new, responsible and committed home for your dog.

 Does BAPBR take owner-surrender dogs (a dog I can no longer keep)?